robbe-verhofste/Credit_Risk_Analysis/README.md

 RandomOverSampler and SMOTE algorithms, followed by the undersampling ClusterCentroids algorithm.
 We resampled the dataset, viewed the count of the target classes, trained a logistic regression classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.

+The accuracy for both the SMOTE and RandomOverSampler were relatively low, at 0.63 and 0.66

 ![](resources/SMOTE.PNG)

 ![](resources/ROS.PNG)